FaisalTamanoJr/Class-Notes/SOFDESG - Lesson 1.md

 	- Reasons to study
 		- It is not reasonable to build software without discipline.
 		- Software is critical to society.
-		- Building a large complete software project is hard.
+		- Building a large and complete software project is hard.
 		- There is a perceived crisis in our ability to build software.
 		- It is fun.
 	- Importance
 		- Software engineering is becoming more important because of the increasing rate of change in user requirements and environment of the software.
-		- It also addresses the following (with regards to software)
+		- It also addresses the following (in regard to software)
 			- Large software
 				- Software engineering introduces scientific principles to assist in dealing with large software.
 			- Scalability